cabforum/servercert/docs/BR.md

 By convention, this document omits time and timezones when listing effective requirements such as dates.
 Except when explicitly specified, the associated time with a date shall be 00:00:00 UTC.

-**Effective 2022-06-01:** For purposes of computing differences, a difference of 3,600 seconds shall be equal to one hour, and a difference of 86,400 seconds shall be equal to one day.
-Any amount of time greater than this, including fractional seconds and/or leap seconds, shall represent an additional unit of measure, such as an additional hour or additional day.
+**Effective 2022-06-01:** For purposes of computing differences, a difference of 3,600 seconds shall be equal to one hour, and a difference of 86,400 seconds shall be equal to one day, ignoring leap seconds.
+Any amount of time greater than this, including fractional seconds, shall represent an additional unit of measure, such as an additional hour or additional day.

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES